micmejia/bible-dump/NKJV/Numbers/Num 4.md

 "Do not cut off the tribe of the families of the Kohathites from among the Levites;

 ###### 19
-but do this in regard to them, that they may live and not die when they approach the most holy things: Aaron and his sons shall go in and [^d]appoint each of them to his service and his task.
+but do this in regard to them, that they may live and not die when they approach the most holy things: Aaron and his sons shall go in and appoint each of them to his service and his task.

 ###### 20
 But they shall not go in to watch while the holy things are being covered, lest they die." ## Duties of the Sons of Gershon